+Telephone: (517) 373-5383 Fax: (517) 373-1986 TDD: (517) 373-0543

+Senate Bill 74 (as enrolled) Senate Bill 134 (as enrolled)

+Sponsor: Senator Mike Goschka (S.B.
+74)

+Senator Nancy Cassis (S.B.
+134)

+Committee: Judiciary

+Date Completed: 4-19-05

+RATIONALE

-Telephone: (517) 373-5383 Fax: (517) 373-1986 TDD: (517) 373-0543 Senate Bills 74 and 134 (as reported without amendment) Sponsor: Senator Mike Goschka (S.B.
-74) Senator Nancy Cassis (S.B.
-134) Committee: Judiciary Date Completed: 3-15-05 RATIONALE In keeping with the establishment of AMBER Alert plans in other states, Public Act 712 of 2002 enacted the Michigan Amber Alert Act to authorize the Department of State Police to establish and maintain the Michigan Amber Alert plan.
-These plans are designed to disseminate useful information about certain child abductions to radio and television stations rapidly and predetermined manner.
+In keeping with the establishment of AMBER Alert plans in other states, Public Act 712 of 2002 enacted the Michigan Amber Alert Act to authorize the Department of State Police to establish and maintain the Michigan Amber Alert plan.
+These plans are designed to disseminate useful information about certain child abductions to radio and television stations rapidly and in a predetermined manner.
 The idea behind AMBER Alert plans is that broad and early public awareness of a child abduction, through bulletins announced by media outlets in the same manner as weather advisories, can help to locate the child and solve the case quickly. ("AMBER" refers to "America's Missing: Broadcast Emergency Response".)
 It has been pointed out that a false AMBER Alert could cause various problems with the AMBER Alert system, including wasting resources and reducing the system's effectiveness.
-Although there apparently are no known Michigan cases of an Alert being issued in response to a false report of a child abduction, other states reportedly have had such incidents. order to prevent a false Amber Alert in Michigan, some people believe that falsely reporting a child abduction should be a crime.
-(Please see BACKGROUND for further information on the AMBER Alert system and Michigan's Amber Alert plan.)
-CONTENT Senate Bills 74 and 134 would amend the Michigan Amber Alert Act and the Code of Criminal Procedure, respectively, to establish a criminal penalty for intentionally making a false report of a child abduction.
+Although there apparently are no known Michigan cases of an Alert being issued in response to a false report of a child abduction, other states reportedly have had such incidents. order to prevent a false Amber Alert in Michigan, some people believe that falsely reporting a child abduction should be a (Please see BACKGROUND for further information on the AMBER Alert system and Michigan's Amber Alert plan.)

+CONTENT

+Senate Bills 74 (S-1) and 134 would amend the Michigan Amber Alert Act and the Code of Criminal Procedure, respectively, to establish criminal penalties for intentionally making a false report of a child abduction or a missing disabled child.
+Senate Bill 74 (S-1) also would allow the court to order an offender to pay the costs of responding to a false report.

 Senate Bill 134 is tie-barred to Senate Bill 74.